-The study of the external consultant on the position of the total remuneration of the Named Executive Officers, namely the Chief Executive Officer and the Chief Financial Officer established that the remuneration policy of the Corporation is below the market in regards to the Chief Executive Officer and the Chief Financial Officer.
-The 2018 adjustments re-established the management salaries at comparable level with average peers market in 2015 dollars value.
+The study of the external consultant on the position of the total remuneration of the Named Executive Officers, namely the Chief Executive Officer and the Chief Financial Officer, established that the remuneration policy of the Corporation is below the market in regard to the Chief Executive Officer and the Chief Financial Officer.
+The 2018 adjustments re-established the management salaries at comparable level with average peers' market in 2015 dollars value.

-Therefore, the Board has decided, for 2019, to increase the base salary of the Chief Executive Officer to \$342,500 per year, to grant him \$40,000 in DSUs to be granted in equal portions every semester and to establish its potential bonus to 0.9% of the 2019 net income.
-For the compensation of the Chief Financial Officer, the Corporation has decided, for 2019, to increase its base salary to \$247,240 per year and to grant him \$20,000 in DSUs, to be granted in equal portions every semester.
+Due to the unpredictable situation with the Covid-19 pandemic, the Board has decided, for 2020, to maintain the base annual salary of the Chief Executive Officer at \$342,500, to grant him \$40,000 in DSU to be granted in equal instalments every semester, and to set his potential bonus for 2020 in an amount equal to 0.9% of the net income of the Corporation for the year.
+For the compensation of the Chief Financial Officer, the Board has decided, for 2020, to maintain his base annual salary at \$247,200 and to grant him \$20,000 in DSU, to be granted in equal instalments every semester, and to set his potential bonus for 2020 in an amount equal to 0.7% of the net income of the Corporation for the year.

-In addition, the updated study on the remuneration of directors of the Corporation revealed that their compensation was not competitive with that offered on the market.
+In addition, PCI's latest review of the remuneration of directors of the Corporation revealed that their compensation was not competitive with that offered on the market.
 Director's compensation was compared to market data companies in the first quartile.
 A simulation of the total compensation of a director who is a member of a committee other than the Audit Committee showed a difference of about 25% compared to the market peers.
-The 2018 adjustment has re-established the director's compensation at comparable level with the average peers market in 2015 dollars value.
+The 2018 adjustment has re-established the director's compensation at comparable level with the average peer market in 2015 dollars value.

-Based on these findings, in addition to 10,000 DSUs to be received in 2020, the cash compensation of directors for 2020 will be as follows:
+Based on these findings, in addition to 10,000 DSU to be received in 2021, the cash compensation of directors for 2021 will be as follows:

-a) annual retainer of \$51,000 for the Chairman of the Board;

-- b) annual retainer for non-employee directors of \$30,600; - c) a per-meeting fee of \$1,000 for each meeting of the Board attended in person or \$600 for each meeting attended via telephone conference; - d) an annual retainer of \$10,200 for the Chairman of the Audit Committee; - e) the other Audit Committee members will receive an annual retainer of \$5,100 and a per-meeting fee of \$1,000 for each meeting of the Audit Committee attended or \$600 for each meeting attended via telephone conference; - f) an annual retainer of \$5,100 to be paid to each non-employee director serving as chairman of another committee of the Board; and - g) all other committee members are paid an annual retainer of \$3,500, as well as a per-meeting fee of \$1,000 for each meeting of the committee of the Board attended in person, or \$600 for each meeting attended via telephone conference.
+- a) annual retainer of \$51,000 for the Chairman of the Board; - b) annual retainer for non-employee directors of \$30,600; - c) a per-meeting fee of \$1,000 for each meeting of the Board attended or \$600 for each meeting attended via telephone conference; - d) an annual retainer of \$10,200 for the Chairman of the Audit Committee; - e) the other Audit Committee members will receive an annual retainer of \$5,100 and a per-meeting fee of \$1,000 for each meeting of the Audit Committee attended or \$600 for each meeting attended via telephone conference; - f) an annual retainer of \$5,100 to be paid to each non-employee director serving as chairman of another committee of the Board; and - g) all other committee members are paid an annual retainer of \$3,500, as well as a per-meeting fee of \$1,000 for each meeting of the committee of the Board attended, or \$600 for each meeting attended via telephone conference.

-Remuneration policy for the Officers and Directors for 2019
+Remuneration policy for the Officers and Directors for 2020